Zeik0s/wdmc-gen2/README.md

 ## For detailed Information have a look in the [Wiki](https://github.com/Zeik0s/wdmc-gen2/wiki)!
 Feel free to contribute!

-* mainline kernel support
-	tested with 4.18.9
+* mainline kernel support tested with 4.18.9

 	files needed for compiling:
 	- device tree source -> [armada-375-wdmc-gen2.dts](https://github.com/Zeik0s/wdmc-gen2/blob/master/armada-375-wdmc-gen2.dts)
 	- kernel config -> [kernel-4.18.9.config](https://github.com/Zeik0s/wdmc-gen2/blob/master/4.18.9/kernel.config)
 	- kernel source code -> latest or stable [here](https://www.kernel.org)

-	- build your own kernel (it's pretty easy doing this on your WDMC, but takes a long time.)
+	it's pretty easy doing this on your WDMC, but takes a long time.
 	**Instructions for Cross-compiling [here](#Cross-Compile)**

-	**Before you start, get sure to make a Backup of your current /dev/sda3 Partition!**
+	**Before you start, get sure to make a Backup of your current /dev/sda3 Partition!
+That's the partition that holds the system itself and all the configuration.**
 	**And for the worst Case use/buy some Adapter or Dockingstation to restore the Backup when mounting the Drive!**

 	- download kernel source from https://www.kernel.org/
 	- extract the kernel archive
 	- copy kernel-OLD_VERSION_NUMBER.config to linux-XXXXXXX/.config
 	- copy armada-375-wdmc-gen2.dts to linux-XXXXXXX/arch/arm/boot/dts/
-	- ready to build the kernel (you can use build_kernel_image.sh)
+	- ready to build the kernel
 		```
 		cd linux-XXXXXXXX
 		make -j2 zImage